How has the co-op job search process changed?

 As exciting as the prospect is, receiving, assessing, and accepting an offer can be one of the more challenging aspects of the co-op job search.
 To help you with this we have implemented some important changes:

 - Some employers will continue to extend offers the traditional way by contacting you directly via email or phone to make an offer with a decision timeline, and then await your response.
-We have introduced a new system feature which will now allow employers to extend their offers to you through the NUcareers system saving time and effort for everyone.
+We have introduced a system feature which will now allow employers to extend their offers to you through the NUcworks system saving time and effort for everyone.

 - Once an employer submits the information to the system you will immediately be able to see that you have received an offer on your dashboard.
 You will also receive an email informing you that you have an offer.
-Offers submitted by employers through NUcareers require that you respond with your decision within 2 business days after the email was sent.
+Offers submitted by employers through NUworks require that you respond with your decision within 2 business days after the email was sent.
 If you accept the offer, a record will be created, and you will be removed from any further consideration for other jobs.
 If you decline the offer, the system will automatically move to the second-choice candidate the employer identified.
 That person will then have 2 business days to decide.
 This will continue until the position is filled or there are no more candidates of interest.
 If you do not respond to the offer, then the system will assume you have declined and move on to the next candidate.

 What happens if I need assistance in making a decision about an offer(s)?

-- Reach out to your co-op coordinator who can assist you in thinking through your options.
+- Reach out to your Co-op Coordinator who can assist you in thinking through your options.

 What happens if I receive an offer late on a Friday and only have the weekend to consider it?